 If your school doesn’t need the CSS Profile, you don’t need to worry about it.
 If it does, you need to complete both the FAFSA and the CSS Profile, which means you need to plan and prepare to do more work.

 The CSS profile is not free.
 It costs $25 to fill out and submit the form to one school, and it costs $16 to submit it to each additional school.
-The CSS profile is also three times as long as the FAFSA, so it will take more time to complete.
+The CSS profile is also much longer than the FAFSA, so it will take more time to complete.
 A few schools may also require their own financial aid form or forms.

-Here is list of institutions that use the CSS profile, as of the 2020-21 school year.
+Here is list of institutions that use the CSS profile.
 You can also make a quick visit to the financial aid section of a school’s website to find out which financial aid forms are required.

 Here’s a quick example from the Division of Financial Aid at the Purdue University website.
-Based on a review of Purdue’s instructions for how to apply for financial aid, only the FAFSA is required as of October, 2019.
+Based on a review of Purdue’s instructions for how to apply for financial aid, only the FAFSA is required.

 3. Get all your financial aid done at least one week before each school’s priority financial aid deadline.

-You should definitely submit and verify all your financial aid submissions at least one week before this deadline, to avoid any timing issues or last-minute delays.
-But generally, you should get all of your information together and have it ready by October, even though you may not submit it at that time.
+Make sure to check your school’s priority deadline for financial aid, and make sure to submit and verify all your financial aid submissions at least one week before the deadline.
+This will help you avoid any timing issues or last-minute delays.
+You should get all of your information together and have it ready by October 1, even though you may not submit it at that time.

 You won’t get more aid by being one of the first to submit the FAFSA.
-There’s a myth that you have to get in line early to apply for financial aid, but that’s not exactly true.
-In 99.99% of cases, Oct 8 is not any better that Oct 12.
-But they’re both much better than March or next July.
+There’s a myth that you’ll get more money if you submit your application earlier, but that’s not exactly true.
+In 99.99% of cases, submitting a few days or weeks early isn’t any better.
+But they’re both much better than being late.

 If you’re a student in the process of applying, you may already have a username and password at the college where you can track financial aid forms and their status.